sternmotor/seafile-sync/README.md

 # seafile-sync
-docker image and script to sync all seafile libraries of a given seafile user
+Docker image and script to sync all seafile libraries of a given seafile user